ly3xqhl8g9/alpha-versioning/README.md

 B. What is considered a version modification in an `αver` project?

-`αver` implies for the user to always use the last version, every version update is considered as breaking the public interface, it might not, but it should be considered.
+`αver` strongly implies to always use the last version: every version update is considered as breaking the public interface (it might not, but it should be considered when updating).
 The difference between version `0.0.0-123` and `0.0.0-124` could be as big "as the difference between a dog and the Dog constellation".

 The `alpha versioning` segments: